ben-xD/talkdash/README.md

 - I only installed husky because the `flyctl` CLI assumes you use it (possibly only for Node apps).
 Otherwise, `@flydotio/dockerfile` npm package fails to install with `sh: husky: command not found`.
   - I also need to `fly launch` in the root of the project, because husky relies on a git repo (can't be in a subdirectory).
 - Turbo repo's `turbo.json` notes and issues:
   - Issue: [`globalDotEnv`](https://turbo.build/repo/docs/reference/configuration#globaldotenv) works, but a task specific [`dotEnv`](https://turbo.build/repo/docs/reference/configuration#dotenv) doesn't.
-Therefore, to be safe, I cause all apps to rebuild when the a environment variable that is used in the build changes.
+Therefore, to be safe, I cause all apps to rebuild when an environment variable that is used in the build changes.
     - It turns out I just misunderstood.
 The `dotEnv` path is relative to the "workspace", which is the **app** folder, **not** the repo root.
 I still need to define it, even when turbo detects `frontend/` is a vite project.
 It doesn't know to look in `.env` for environment variables.
-  - Note: We don't rebuild the backend when the `.env` changes, because `.env` do not affect code generation.
-This is different in the frontend, where the variables are hardcoded into the JS bundle.
+  - Note: We don't rebuild the backend when the `.env` changes, because `.env` does not affect code generation.
+This is different in the frontend, where the variables are written into the JS bundle.
   - See https://turbo.build/repo/docs/core-concepts/caching/environment-variable-inputs for more information about environment variables.
+  - Turbo can have annoying bugs or features.
+Debug them using `turbo build --force --summarize --verbosity=2`
   - Allow JSON comments in Webstorm.
 Look for `Compliance with JSON standard` in Settings.
-- I tried DaisyUI again for this problem.
+- I tried DaisyUI again for this project.
 It's API gets in the way.
 For example, I can't change CSS variables to affect the theme that Daisy UI uses.
 It doesn't really play well with Tailwind.
-- Turbo can have annoying bugs or features.
-Debug them using `turbo build --force --summarize --verbosity=2`
 - PWA:
   - I needed to turn off Cloudflare web analytics, because this modified the `index.html` on every request, which meant the `index.html` hash changed on every request.
 The PWA thought there was a new version update, and notified the user whenever they visited the app.
     - Even after that change, browsers detected new versions because [`sw.js`](https://v2.talkdash.orth.uk/sw.js) kept changing between refreshes.
 See my [discord message](https://discord.com/channels/595317990191398933/789155108529111069/1185984798804672662).
+- Sentry needs vite to output sourcemaps, but it doesn't delete them by default.
+This means your application source code is easily viewable in user's browser's devtools.
+Fine for open source projects, but less nice for closed source projects.
+This was fixed by configuring `sourcemap.filesToDeleteAfterUpload: ["**/*.js.map"]` in `vite.config.ts`.

 ## Useful
 - Use [madge](https://github.com/pahen/madge) and graphviz to visualise relationships between files
 - Capture exceptions or messages with Sentry: use `Sentry.captureException(err);` or `Sentry.captureMessage("Something went wrong");`
+- For a simpler version of the app without authentication, see an old commit, `2b8e817ed448ee9f801e3efd7e6d4d520a0d9597`